Skip to Content

 Maintaining a Human-Centered Approach

-The rapid advancement of technology is disrupting the way procurement teams operate.
-Although more tasks will be automated in the future, navigating a complex business environment will still require human intuition and judgement.
+The rapid advancement of technology is reshaping how procurement teams operate.
+While automation will handle more tasks, navigating complex business environments will still require human intuition and judgment.

 • Analytical and presentation skills